TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 ## Detailed Instructions

+### Spoofax Update

+This lab requires you to update Spoofax to the latest version.

+1. Choose *Check for Updates* from the *Help* menu.
+2. Wait for updates to be found.
+3. Install the updates to Spoofax.
+4. Restart Eclipse

 ### TS

-In this lab you specify typing rules and constraints as much as possible in TS, a brand new metalanguage for specifying type systems of programming languages.
+In this lab you specify typing rules and constraints in TS, a brand new metalanguage for specifying type systems of programming languages.
 TS has a number of rough edges:

 1. Generated Stratego files can contain errors, but compile fine.